Steve-O: Gnarly and Jackass resurgence (2020–present)

-On March 19, 2020, Steve-O started his own podcast titled Steve-O's Wild Ride!.
+On March 19, 2020, Steve-O started his own podcast titled Steve-O's Wild Ride!
 He hosts this podcast along with Scott Randolph and Paul Brisske.
+In January 2023, fellow content creator and friend Vinny "Skinny Vinny" Imperati became the fourth co-host.

 Gnarly is Steve-O's second stand-up comedy special at the Gothic Theatre in Denver, Colorado.
 He presented stories, stunts and previously unseen footage to the audience.
 The special marks the first time the entire cast of Jackass reunited after the death of Ryan Dunn.
-It was released on July 18, 2020 and is available to watch on Steve-O's website.
+It was released on July 18, 2020, and is available to watch on Steve-O's website.

 In August 2020, he appeared on the VENN Network with host Sasha Grey on her show Grey Area.

 Steve-O starred in a supporting role in the film Guest House, released on September 4, 2020.

 During the first two days of production for Jackass Forever (2022), both Steve-O and Johnny Knoxville were hospitalized.
 On December 15, 2020, it was publicly announced that Johnny Knoxville and Steve-O were hospitalized due to on-set injuries.
 Steve-O also broke his collarbone, but that bit was cut out of the movie.
 He served as a co-producer on Jackass Forever, and Jackass 4.5 (2022).

 On July 11, 2021, during Shark Week, the Discovery Channel aired Jackass Shark Week.
 It featured Steve-O as well as other Jackass cast members including Knoxville, Chris Pontius, and new cast members Sean "Poopies" McInerney and Jasper Dolphin.

 In 2021, Steve-O started going on tour throughout the United States.
 This tour, titled The Bucket List Tour, features Steve-O telling stories and showing stunts that he wasn't allowed to do for Jackass.
-He occasionally brings other Jackass members as guests for his live shows.
-He started going to Australia, and New Zealand in February 2023.
+He occasionally brought other Jackass members as guests for his live shows.
+He started going to Australia and New Zealand in February 2023, and to the United Kingdom in June and July 2023.
+It was released on his website on November 14, 2023.

-On April 12, 2022, Steve-O announced the title of his new book as A Hard Kick in the Nuts: What I've Learned From a Lifetime of Terrible Decisions, which was released on September 27, 2022.
+On April 12, 2022, Steve-O announced the title of his new book as A Hard Kick in the Nuts: What I've Learned from a Lifetime of Terrible Decisions, which was released on September 27, 2022.